Professionalism in teaching

 - If you do assess professionalism via exams, don’t limit assessment into one exam.

-Training on equality and diversity among patients and colleagues can improve relationships and understanding with each other, and promote professional behaviour.
+Training on equality, diversity and inclusion among patients and colleagues can improve relationships and understanding with each other, and promote professional behaviour.

 Good practice tips: